-But it wasn’t music that helped this Scottish river name catch on in the US.
+But it wasn’t music that helped this Scottish river become a popular baby girl’s name in the US.
 Nope, credit goes to Dallas, as in the prime time soap sensation about a family rich on Texas oil.

 And while it didn’t really catch on as a girl’s given name at the time, the character returned with the 2012 reboot of the series – coinciding with another uptick in the use of the name.

 So far, the baby name Afton has yet to return to the US Top 1000.